$5.00

 • Oscillators B and D can self-modulate as well.
 Here the modulation type will always be phase modulation, whose intensity is controlled by the Feedback B and Feedback D knobs to the extreme left and right of the module.

-• The output send to the Out jack is obtained by summing the "A" and the "C" oscillator, the mix being set by the A + C Balance knob in the middle of the whole structure.
+• The output send to the Sum Out jack is obtained by summing the "A" and the "C" oscillator, the mix being set by the A + C Balance knob in the middle of the whole structure.

 PS: You may notice that a little guardian inside the module prevents you from setting all four oscillators to frequency or ring modulation at the same time - such a combination wouldn't produce any sound.